Wuhai: Transportation

+Wuhai Airport was opened to air traffic in December 2003.
+It is located 15 kilometers north of Wuhai city and is classified as a 3C-level flight zone.
+The terminal building covers an area of 12,500 square meters.
+The airport currently operates routes to Hohhot, Beijing, Xi'an, Guangzhou, Shanghai, Baotou, Yulin, Yinchuan, Taiyuan, Haikou, Ordos, Shijiazhuang, Hangzhou, and Chengdu.

+Cuisine

 Wuhai's dining scene consists of numerous small bars and restaurants, catering for a range of Chinese, Mongolian and western cuisines.
 Popular dining choices are:

 Hot pot serving a type of Chinese meat and vegetable fondue in a traditional "uni-pot" way or a modern "personal pot" styles.
 Pots are filled with either creamy or spicy soups and set on fire which is built into the table.
 Thinly-sliced meat, vegetables and flat noodles are served uncooked.
 It is up to the customer to add the ingredients to the hot-pot sitting on the table where it's cooked in seconds.
-A traditional and very popular activity, bringing families and friends together every weekend.

 Mongolian BBQ serving a variety of meats (mostly beef, lamb, and chicken) roasted on open fire and seasoned with local spices.
-Popular BBQ dining areas could be found on both southern and northern sides of central square.

-Western restaurants, serving a variety of foods catering for the European and American tastes are also available.
-Fast food places serving westerns-style foods are located right in the middle of town near Wuhai hotel on an intersection of two central roads.

 Traditional Chinese Han restaurants are widely available.
 Serving a great variety of noodles and rather oily meat dishes.